If a Three Year Old Can Understand Collaboration…

-But it turns out he was on to something because cooperation is, or at least should be, a key word in our vocabulary.
+However, it seems he may have been on to something because collaboration is, or at least should be, a key word in our vocabulary.

-Today it seems business, government, and non-profit organizations are all talking about the importance of cooperation, collaboration, and collective impact.
+Today it seems business, government, and social-profit organizations are all talking about the importance of cooperation, collaboration, and collective impact.

 Unfortunately, there is often confusion about the terminology as too often the terms cooperation, collaboration, and collective impact are used inter-changeably when they are actually quite different.

 Collective impact is a phrase coined by the Stanford Social Innovation Review to describe groups from different sectors coming together to solve a specific social problem.
-For example an entire community might come together to tackle poverty or to get people more physically active.
+Today there are many examples of communities who have come together to tackle complex issues such as poverty, addictions, housing, or to get people more physically active.

 While cooperation and collaboration are good places to begin working together, they typically result in change that reforms — not necessarily the transformative change that is the result of collective impact.

-We also need to think more about a fourth kind of working together that is best described as community impact.
-That happens when an entire community comes together to address their community from a holistic or systems perspective examining both assets and challenges and considering both economic development and quality of life.
+We also need to think more about a fourth kind of working together that is best described as systems collaboration.
+That happens when multiple stakeholders such as government, social profits, business, and others come together to address their system or community from a holistic or systems perspective examining both assets and challenges and considering a balance between economic development and quality of life.

-While community impact is more complex given that it is an inclusive community-driven movement involving self-selected citizens, organizations, government, and businesses, it typically leads to transformational change and nimble, responsive communities positioned for the future.
+While systems collaboration is more complex given that it ideally is an inclusive stakeholder or community-driven movement involving diverse represenatives, it typically leads to the trusted relationships and innovation that is essential for transformational change and nimble, responsive organizations, businessess, and/or communities positioned for the future.

-So while our youngest may not be a genius, I think as a young man, he would agree that more cooperation, collaboration, and collective impact is exactly what our communities need.
+So while our youngest may not be a genius, today he’s a pretty intelligent young man who I think would agree that more cooperation, collaboration, collective impact, and systems collaboration are exactly what we need.